-Also, financial institutions and non-financial entities must report to the Financial Intelligence Unit any operations (transactions) with individuals or legal entities registered or operating in high-risk countries133 and any operations (transactions) carried out by individuals who have been convicted of money laundering or terrorist or extremist financing offences, regardless of the amount of the operation (transaction), within 2 business days from the date of carrying out such operation (transaction).
+Also, financial institutions and non-financial entities must report to the Financial Intelligence Unit any operations (transactions) with individuals or legal entities registered or operating in high-risk countries138 and any operations (transactions) carried out by individuals who have been convicted of money laundering or terrorist or extremist financing offences, regardless of the amount of the operation (transaction), within 2 business days from the date of carrying out such operation (transaction)139.

 Financial institutions and non-financial entities must report to the Financial Intelligence Unit any cash operations (transactions) in an amount equal to or exceeding the threshold amount within 3 business days after their commission.
-The list of cash operations (transactions) and their threshold amount are established by the Cabinet of Ministers of the Kyrgyz Republic based on the results of the national risk assessment.
+The list of cash operations (transactions) and their threshold

-132 Law of the Kyrgyz Republic "On Combating the Financing of Terrorism and Legalization (Laundering) of Criminal Proceeds" of August 6, 2018, No.87 (with the latest amendments of December 28, 2022 No. 125).
+137 Law of the Kyrgyz Republic "On Combating the Financing of Terrorism and Legalization (Laundering) of Criminal Proceeds" of August 6, 2018, No.87 (with the latest amendments of December 28, 2022 No. 125).

-133 https://fiu.gov.kg/uploads/5c51ce544cc2c.pdf
+138 https://fiu.gov.kg/uploads/5c51ce544cc2c.pdf